lamhq/tech-notes/pages/backend/python/syntax/functions.md

 Any variables that are assigned within a function by default are assigned to the *local namespace*.
 After the function is finished, the local namespace is destroyed.

-To assign variables outside of the function’s scope, use `global` or `nonlocal` keywords.
+To assign variables outside of the function's scope, use `global` or `nonlocal` keywords.
 ```py
 a = None
 def my_fn():